OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/screener/valuation.md

 ---
 title: valuation
-description: Marketing website page providing a tool to print valuation data of various stocks based on a set of pre-defined filters, further offering various parametric controls to refine and customize the output.
+description: "Marketing website page providing a tool to print valuation data of various" stocks based on a set of pre-defined filters, further offering various parametric controls to refine and customize the output.
 keywords: